AirnodeVerifier

 bytes32 endpointId, // which API endpoint produced this data

-uint256 timestamp, // when the data was produced
+uint256 timestamp, // when Airnode signed the data

 bytes calldata data // the ABI-encoded response